Lector's Notes

 Most welcome here are Reginald Fuller's commentaries.

-(Caveat lector as of April 6, 2008.
-Lector's Notes' author is speculating about the exact URL of SLU's Pentecost offering, since it's not yet posted.
+(Caveat lector as of May 1, 2014.
+Lector's Notes' author is speculating about the exact URL of SLU's offering, since it's not yet posted.
 If you get a 404 Not Found, try here).

 The Lectionary selections in the frame at the left, if any, are there for your convenience.
 The publishers of the page in that frame have no connection, except for membership in the one Body of Christ, with the publisher of this page.
 Likewise the publishers of the pages on the links above.